No products in the cart.

 Final thoughts

 Cystic pimples can be tricky to deal with.
 They’re the most severe form of acne and even harder to treat.
 So how do you shrink a cystic pimple?
-You take the problem right away, you can drain it, wash it and spot treat it.
+You take the problem right away, you can drain it, wash it, and spot-treat it.

-But if nothing works, then the best way to get rid of cystic pimples is to see a dermatologist.
+But if nothing works, the best way to get rid of cystic pimples is to see a dermatologist.
 But in the meantime grab a warm compress to help ease the discomfort.